openmetalio/openmetal-docs/docs/tutorials/migrate-instance-cloud-to-cloud.md

 that the instance, its associated storage volumes, and network configurations are correctly replicated in the target cloud.

+This process will focus on exporting from the source cloud's Ceph storage and importing to the destination cloud's OpenStack cluster.

 ## Prerequisites

 1. **Ensure Access to Source and Destination OpenStack Clouds**:
    - Source and destination clouds must be running compatible OpenStack and Ceph versions.
-   - Both clouds should have access to Ceph via the `rbd` (RADOS Block Device) command-line tool.
+   - Source cloud needs access to Ceph via the `rbd` (RADOS Block Device) command-line tool.
+   - Destination cloud needs access to OpenStack CLI
+   - [OpenstackCLI](../operators-manual/day-1/command-line/openstackclient)
    - Preconfigured virtualenv with OpenStack CLI and `pigz` installed
-   - [OpenstackCLI](../operators-manual/day-1/command-line/openstackclient)

 ## Considerations